makersmansion/makersmansion/src/biases/groupthink.md

     - politics
 ---

-# Groupthink

-**Due to a desire for conformity and harmony in the group, we make irrational decisions, often to minimize conflict.**

 > Maria wants to get ice cream.
 Adrian wants to shop for t-shirts.
 You suggest getting t-shirts with picture if ice cream on them.

 ---